opsmatic/talks/notfornumbers/01main.md

 .notes This is a special case of "What's different" because it involves time,

-<!SLIDE>
+<!SLIDE quotation>

-> "One of the scariest things I ever encounter is a server that’s been running
-> for ages which has seen multiple upgrades of system and application software."
+"One of the scariest things I ever encounter is a server that’s been running for ages which has seen multiple upgrades of system and application software."

-Chad Fowler
+<p class="credit">Chad Fowler</p>

 .notes The reason that old server is so scary is that noone knows **what's different** about it anymore.
 Lots of things have probably changed that are